Why this Preston Hollow Home on 25 Acres Could Appreciate in Value

 This Home Best Residential Investment in Dallas

-The large amount of land, 25 acres, in the most prestigious neighborhood of Preston Hollow, Mayflower Estates, makes the Crespi / Hicks Estate property the best residential investment in Dallas.
+The large amount of land in the most prestigious neighborhood of Preston Hollow, Mayflower Estates, makes the Crespi / Hicks Estate property the best residential investment in Dallas.
 Even during the last 16 years when the Dallas real estate market was rather subdued, the acreage in Mayflower Estates doubled in value every seven or eight years.

 Now Dallas is rapidly growing and experiencing the benefit from the last 20 years of philanthropic contributions and business leaders making investments in the city.
 If the value of land in Dallas continues at its current pace, the land alone will be worth the listing price in 10 years.

 Some of the nation’s finest private schools are a few minutes from the Crespi / Hicks Estate.
 Preston Hollow has always been the neighborhood of choice for families with children attending elite preparatory schools.

 Dallas is Economically the Most Vibrant City in the Nation

 Dallas was the first U.S. city to come out of the recession.
 Even if the prices of homes rapidly increases, there will still be a vast pool of qualified buyers in Dallas.
 Buyers in the city of Dallas have the highest incomes in relationship to the price of the homes they are buying.